Namilaus/Shop/readme.md

 # My Online Store Project
--Note: Frontend is created by cursor(mostly), backend is going to be created by me.
+- Note: Frontend is created by cursor(mostly), backend is going to be created by me.
--This is just the frontend part of my online store project!
+- This is just the frontend part of my online store project!
 Backend coming soon...(Hopefully)

 ## What it does so far
 - Shows products with images